DavidMercier/TriDiMap/doc/index.rst

 .. figure:: ./_pictures/icon_tridimap.png
     :scale: 40 %
     :align: right

+Determination of the mechanical properties of each individual phase in the case of a multiphase, heterogeneous or composite material can be achieved using the grid nanoindentation technique [#Constantinides_2006]_, [#Němeček_2009]_ and [#Randall_2009]_.

 The TriDiMap toolbox has been developed to plot, to map and to analyze (nano)indentation dataset.

 With this Matlab toolbox, it is possible:
     * to map (in 2D or 3D), to interpolate and to smooth indentation map;